gavinband/iorek/doc/find-homopolymers.md

 * walks the sequences to find homopolymer and short repeat tracts
 * and outputs a file listing their location and length.

+One use-case is to classify read errors by their location in homopolymer tracts - see [`tabulate-mismatches`](tabulate-mismatches.md) for a way to do this.

 ## Synopsis

 Get program options: